atomist/sdm/README.md

 > Many teams have a blueprint in their mind for how they'd like to deliver software and ease their day to day work, but find it hard to realize.
 A Software Delivery Machine makes it possible.

+The concept is explained in detail in Rod Johnson's blog [Why you need a Software Delivery Machine](https://the-composition.com/why-you-need-a-software-delivery-machine-85e8399cdfc0).
+This [video](https://vimeo.com/260496136) shows it in action.

 ## Implementations of Atomist
 Atomist is a flexible system, enabling you to build your own automations or use those provided by Atomist or third parties.